Markup language: Features

-In contrast, the i tag in HTML 4 is an example of presentational markup, which is generally used to specify a particular characteristic of the text without specifying the reason for that appearance.
+In contrast, the i tag in HTML 4 is an example of presentational markup, which is generally used to specify a characteristic of the text without specifying the reason for that appearance.
 In this case, the i element dictates the use of an italic typeface.
-However, in HTML 5, this element has been repurposed with a more semantic usage: to denote a span of text in an alternate voice or mood, or otherwise offset from the normal prose in a manner indicating a different quality of text.
+However, in HTML 5, this element has been repurposed with a more semantic usage: to denote "a span of text in an alternate voice or mood, or otherwise offset from the normal prose in a manner indicating a different quality of text".
 For example, it is appropriate to use the i element to indicate a taxonomic designation or a phrase in another language.
-The change was made to ease the transition from HTML 4 to HTML 5 as smoothly as possible so that deprecated uses of presentational elements would preserve the most likely intended semantics.
+The change was made to ease the transition from HTML 4 to 5 as smoothly as possible so that deprecated uses of presentational elements would preserve the most likely intended meaning.

-The Text Encoding Initiative (TEI) has published extensive guidelines for how to encode texts of interest in the humanities and social sciences, developed through years of international cooperative work.
-These guidelines are used by projects encoding historical documents, the works of particular scholars, periods, genres, and so on.
+TEI has published extensive guidelines for how to encode texts of interest in the humanities and social sciences, developed through years of international cooperative work.
+These guidelines are used for encoding historical documents, and the works of particular scholars, periods, and genres.

-Language
+Broader use

-While the idea of markup language originated with text documents, there is increasing use of markup languages in the presentation of other types of information, including playlists, vector graphics, web services, content syndication, and user interfaces.
+While the idea of markup language originated with text documents, they are increasingly used in the presentation of other types of information, including playlists, vector graphics, web services, content syndication, and user interfaces.
 Most of these are XML applications because XML is a well-defined and extensible language.

 The use of XML has also led to the possibility of combining multiple markup languages into a single profile, like XHTML+SMIL and XHTML+MathML+SVG.